Skip to main content Skip to navigation

 Ruoxi Pan

-Ruoxi Pan will be a PhD student in Health Economics in the Medical School at University of Warwick.
+Ruoxi Pan is a PhD student in Health Economics in the Medical School at University of Warwick.
 Ruoxi will work on an interdisciplinary project that intersects economics/econometrics and health care.
 Through her PhD, Ruoxi will be looking to study and understand the factors that influence the health and healthcare-seeking decisions Chinese middle-aged and older people make.
 Additional questions will focus on what type of factors exert the greatest influence on utilisation in general and utilisation of specific services.
 Findings of this PhD are expected to offer insights into the determinants of health care service utilisation in middle-aged and elderly Chinese.
 Such insights are a prerequisite to formulating and initiating policy responses to ensure the viability of the Chinese health care system.

-Education background
+Education Background:

 Undergraduate: